LupeCode/phpTraderNative/README.md

 That's the only thing you need!
 As stated, you do not need to install any extensions for this library.

+## Usage
+### Drop-In Replacement

+This library is intended to be a drop-in replacement for the Trader extension, with a minimum of code changed.

+If you had
+`trader_adosc($high, $low, $close, $volume, $fastPeriod, $slowPeriod)`
+You can swap that with
+`Trader::adosc($high, $low, $close, $volume, $fastPeriod, $slowPeriod)`
+You only need to change `trader_` to `Trader::`.
+That's it!

+### Friendly-Named Replacement

+Another option that this package provides is to use functions that have an easier to understand name.

+If you do not to use `adosc` because it is not descriptive enough, you can instead use `chaikinAccumulationDistributionOscillator` like this:
+`TraderFriendly::chaikinAccumulationDistributionOscillator($high, $low, $close, $volume, $fastPeriod, $slowPeriod)`

 ## Metrics & Coverage
 ### PHP Metrics Report
-To see the current report of metrics by PHP Metrics, visit [Metrics](https://projects.lupecode.com/Projects/phpTraderNative/metrics/)
+To see the current report of metrics by PHP Metrics, visit [Metrics](https://projects.lupecode.com/phpTraderNative/metrics/)
 ### PHP Unit Coverage
-To see the current report of coverage by PHP Unit, visit [Coverage](https://projects.lupecode.com/Projects/phpTraderNative/logs/report/)
+To see the current report of coverage by PHP Unit, visit [Coverage](https://projects.lupecode.com/phpTraderNative/logs/report/)

 ## License